 Help paying your rent

 Assistance is available through Discretionary Housing Payment and Housing Benefit.
-You can find information on eligibility, how to check entitlement and how to apply on the Help paying your rent page of our website.
+You can find information on eligibility, how to check entitlement and how to apply on our help paying your rent page page.
 If you receive Universal Credit housing element, you are not eligible for Housing Benefit but can apply for Discretionary Housing Payment.